TheGloriousGenesis/CS_Learning/Machine_Learning/MLTheory/README.md

 > [!IMPORTANT]
 > Always ensure you choose the correct value for alpha! :smile:

+*Momentum*:

-**Momentum** builds inertia in a direction of search space, speeding up convergence, minimizing noisy gradients and avoiding local minima.
+builds inertia in a direction of search space, speeding up convergence, minimizing noisy gradients and avoiding local minima.

+*Maximum Likelihood*:

+The probablity of observsing multiple points is the multiplication of them all.
+Multiplying many small numbers tends to zero The way to negate this is to convert probability to logarithm and sum, then convert it back (adding in logarithm is the same as multiplying normally!)

+Good for avoiding floating point underflow!

+$$
+y = log(\frac{1}{1.0 + e^{-(-3.17 + 0.69x)}})
+$$

 ____